Break-Ben/BarnyardTrainer/README.md

 # BarnyardTrainer
 A 'trainer' application for the video game Barnyard.

-Note that there are different builds of Barnyard released but this trainer is built to work with the version available for download on the [Barnyard Speedrunning Discord](https://discord.gg/4WD8sF28RU).
+Note that this application is built to work with the Barnyard version that can be found on the [Barnyard Speedrunning Discord](https://discord.gg/4WD8sF28RU), including modded versions of this build.

 ## Installation
 To use, simply download and extract the [latest release](https://github.com/Break-Ben/BarnyardTrainer/releases/latest), and run `Barnyard Trainer.exe`.